lefti-/cpp-Breakout-Clone/README.md

 ----------
 What?
 -----
-This repo contains a clone of Bong!
+This repo contains a clone of Breakout.
 This is a game I developed as my second serious game project.
 The game is programmed in C++, using SFML and Box2D.

 - SFML (Simple and Fast Multimedia Library) is used for handling input, graphics, audio, windowing and text